AdobeDocs/graphql-mesh-gateway/src/pages/index.md

 # What is Adobe API Manager?

 Adobe API Manager is a decoupled API platform that enables enterprise and mid-market developers to integrate private or third-party APIs and other software interfaces with Adobe products using Adobe IO.
 This allows businesses that need to access functionality across multiple systems to provide better end-user experiences.
-Adobe API Manager is [Multi-Tenant], which means developers can configure multiple APIs and other sources and serve them through a single gateway.
-Developers can query the combined sources through a single [GraphQL] query.
-Adobe Commerce, for example, also [supports GraphQL queries].
+Adobe API Manager is Multi-Tenant, which means developers can configure multiple APIs and other sources and serve them through a single gateway.
+Developers can query the combined sources through a single GraphQL query.
+Adobe Commerce, for example, also supports GraphQL queries.

 Adobe API Manager enables developers to integrate a GraphQL Mesh or third-party APIs with other Adobe products, like App Builder, Adobe IO Gateway, or other serverless technologies.
 By subscribing to near-real-time events, developers can allow these external systems to synchronize data, participate in distributed workflows, and generally react to events as they occur.

 <InlineAlert variant="info" slots="text"/>

-[GraphQL] is a query language for your API that lets you query exactly the information you need and only the information you need.
-[GraphQL Mesh] allows you to use GraphQL to query multiple data sources simultaneously.
+GraphQL is a query language for your API that lets you query exactly the information you need and only the information you need.
+GraphQL Mesh allows you to use GraphQL to query multiple data sources simultaneously.

 ## Why GraphQL?

-[GraphQL] has several advantages over REST and other APIs:
+GraphQL has several advantages over REST and other APIs:

 -  **GraphQL has predictable responses**: With GraphQL, you specify what information your response should contain.
 -  **Faster response time**: Since you can control what data appears in your response, there is less extraneous data slowing down your calls.